Your Introduction to the Mexico City Fonda

-- And (in Bolivia, Chile, Cuba, Ecuador, Mexico, Peru, and the DR) as a booth or canteen where food and drinks are dispatched.
+- And (in Bolivia, Chile, Cuba, Ecuador, Mexico, Peru, and the Dominican Republic) as a booth or canteen where food and drinks are dispatched.

 Mexico City residents enjoy arguing the reasons for any of why this should be.
 They will also argue at length about which is a fonda, which is not, and what other categories of eatery exist.